PEOPLE OF TOPINABEE

 Derek was born, raised and attended school in Sterling Heights.
 Derek moved to Topinabee when his family purchased the Breakers from the Myers family.
 Derek had worked in the restaurant business downstate at TJ Friday’s. and Mr. B. One of his customers downstate had a cottage on Grandview Beach and suggested that he should look into a bar for sale on Mullett Lake.
 The investigated the property and purchased the business.
 The have made improvements to the business and the Breakers has become a very popular eatery on the lake.
 Derek had his wife Jenna have four children.
 He said that his hobbies include work and kids!
 Beth Blaskowski pictured with Derek has worked at the Breakers for 32 years!

 Jeff was born and raised in the SE Michigan area.
 He attended the Rochester Community Schools and graduated from that High School.
 Jeff has had many careers before moving to Topinabee.
 He was a farmer and grew corn and wheat, he worked as well driller, a carpenter and a builder.
 With this background it was a natural for him to buy the Topinabee Market in 1997.
-Since that time he has made many improvements to the Market and expanded the items sold including opening a deli section that is real popular.
-His Pizza is great!
+During his ownership he made many improvements to the Market and expanded the items sold including opening a deli section that was very popular.
+He has since sold the market to Lynette and Jeff Lagota.
 He belongs to the Indian River Eagles, and the Indian River Chamber of Commerce.
 He enjoys fishing and hiking and being a part of the Breakers Poker Club.
 Jeff has been very active in supporting all things for Topinabee.

 MEET MULLETT TOWNSHIP BOARD TREASURER